Bulk loading data to Azure SQL

 GO

-• Then create a database scoped credential if you have configured the Azure blob container to accept only private access.
-Otherwise, if the access is set to public access, you can ignore this step.
+• If you have configured the Azure blob container to accept only private access, then create a database-scoped credential.
+Otherwise, if the access is set to public, you can ignore this step.

 CREATE DATABASE SCOPED CREDENTIAL MyAzureCredential